 Headquarters: Maxwell AFB, Ala.
 Date of Current Designation: Dec.
-1, 1941 Type: Auxiliary search and rescue, disaster relief, a nationwide communications network, and counterdrug and homeland security missions; conduct leadership training, and career and technical education for CAP Cadet Program; promote aerospace education.
-Total Volunteers: ~60,000 www.gocivilairpatrol.com here are 147 Active-duty wings in the U.S. Air Force.
+1, 1941 search and rescue, disaster relief, a nationwide communications network, and counterdrug and homeland security missions; conduct leadership training, and career and technical education for CAP Cadet Program; promote aerospace education.

+Type: Auxiliary

+Reports to: CAP Board of Governors/National Commander Mission: Provide operational capabilities to support here are 147 Active-duty wings in the U.S. Air Force.
 There are 37 wings in the Air Reserve (see list on p.
 76) and 90 wings in the Air National Guard (see list on p.
 78).
 All of them trace their history to the 1st Pursuit Wing, formed in France by the American Expeditionary Forces of the U.S. Army in July 1918.
 The term "wing" has remained in use ever since.